 Reducing the risk of cardiovascular disease in primary and secondary prevention with 3-hydroxy-3-methylglutaryl coenzyme A reductase inhibitors (statins) is well established.
-By blocking hepatic cholesterol synthesis and increasing the availability of LDLR in hepatocytes, statins reduce serum atherogenic lipoprotein concentrations (115).
-In 2010, estimates showed that only 58.2% of individuals with cardiovascular disease and 52% with T2DM over 40 years old were on statin therapy (116).
-More diabetics currently use statins, with about 65% on low-intensity statin therapy (116).
+Statins reduce serum atherogenic lipoprotein concentrations by blocking hepatic cholesterol synthesis and increasing the availability of LDLR in hepatocytes (115).
+In 2010, estimates showed that only 58.2% of individuals with cardiovascular disease and 52% of individuals with T2DM over 40 years old were on statin therapy (116).
+Today, more diabetics use statins, with about 65% on low-intensity statin therapy (116).
 In this setting, a meta-analysis suggested that with every 1 mmol/L reduction cholesterol LDL (LDL-C) in plasma, there was a reduction in the incidence of heart attack (13%), myocardial revascularization (19%), and stroke (16%) (117), by about a fifth in a wide range of high-risk participants, largely irrespective of baseline lipid profile or other presenting characteristics, including DM (118).
-Thus, standard doses of statins reduce LDL cholesterol by about 40%, suggesting that such an absolute reduction would prevent patients from major vascular events (118).
+Thus, standard doses of statins reduce LDL cholesterol by about 40%, suggesting that they might help to prevent major vascular events (118).

-Most recommendations in clinical studies involve the use of moderate-intensity statins for diabetic patients over 40 years of age, proposing adjusting doses to reach LDL-C levels below previously accepted targets, based on the fact that the correlation between the risk of cardiovascular disease and LDL-C in diabetic patients was more robust at this level (119).
-Among individuals with T2DM without known vascular disease, the average risk of a major vascular event was about 2.9% per year.
-The absolute benefit in this group over an average of 4.3 years of statin therapy was significant (118).
+Most recommendations in clinical studies involve the use of moderate-intensity statins for diabetic patients over 40 years of age, with doses adjusted to reach LDL-C levels below previously accepted targets, based on the fact that the correlation between the risk of cardiovascular disease and LDL-C in diabetic patients was more robust at this level (119).
+Among individuals with T2DM without known vascular disease, the average risk of a major vascular event is about 2.9% per year.
+The absolute benefit in this group over an average of 4.3 years of statin therapy is significant (118).

 In type 2 diabetic patients, rosuvastatin significantly increased LDL-apoB100 catabolism, with positive effects on TG-rich lipoprotein catabolism and VLDL1-apoB catabolism (120).
-Therefore, therapy with statins is beneficial for individuals with diabetes, even without overt coronary disease or high concentrations of cholesterol (121).
+Therefore, statin therapy appears to be beneficial for individuals with diabetes, even those without overt coronary disease or high concentrations of cholesterol (121).
 In addition to these effects, there is also a reduction in high-sensitivity C-reactive protein and other markers of inflammation that improve endothelial function and decrease vascular inflammation and oxidative stress (122).

 Ezetimibe

-Cholesterol absorption inhibitors (ezetimibe) appear to increase insulin sensitivity in patients with insulin resistance.
+Cholesterol absorption inhibitors, such as ezetimibe, appear to increase insulin sensitivity in patients with insulin resistance.
 They promote a moderate reduction in sdLDL and a more significant reduction in intermediate and large-sized LDL subfractions (123).
 Their mechanism of action involves the inhibition of intestinal cholesterol absorption by selectively blocking the Niemann–Pick C1-like 1 protein (NPC1L1) protein in the brush border of jejunal enterocytes, an integral part of the uptake of micelles from the intestinal lumen to the enterocyte (124).
 Ezetimibe reduces enterocyte cholesterol absorption, chylomicron formation and secretion, and cholesterol reflux from bile, and increases LDL receptor expression on the surface of hepatocytes, resulting in reductions in serum LDL-C levels (124).
-In subjects with T2DM, combined ezetimibe and statin therapy reduced LDL-C and TC more than statin alone (125).
-Intestinal cell cultures also demonstrated that high glucose levels increased the expression of NPC1L1 and, consequently, cholesterol uptake (126, 127).
+In subjects with T2DM, combined ezetimibe and statin therapy were found to reduce LDL-C and TC more than statin alone (125).
+Intestinal cell cultures also demonstrated that high glucose levels heightened the expression of NPC1L1 and, consequently, cholesterol uptake (126, 127).
 According to these findings, diabetic patients have a higher expression of NPC1L1 mRNA than those without diabetes (128) (Figure 2).

-The Improved Reduction of Outcomes: Vytorin Efficacy International Trial (IMPROVE-IT) showed that the benefit of adding ezetimibe to statin therapy was beneficial in patients with T2DM; there was a more significant incremental reduction in median LDL-C over time (by 3 mg/dL) (129).
-The best clinical outcome was in the group of individuals with a lower mean dose of simvastatin and whose additional LDL-C reduction was driven by ezetimibe (130).
+The Improved Reduction of Outcomes: Vytorin Efficacy International Trial (IMPROVE-IT) showed that adding ezetimibe to statin therapy was beneficial in patients with T2DM; over time, there was a significant incremental reduction in median LDL-C (by 3 mg/dL) (129).
+The best clinical outcome was observed in the group of individuals with a lower mean dose of simvastatin and whose additional LDL-C reduction was driven by ezetimibe (130).